wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 - People who bring their offerings to the gods prepare their prayers in this area, meditating on the blessing they want.
 A salamander and four fire snakes are in this room.
 The salamander stands guard before the door to area I5, while each fire snake lingers near one of the room’s pillars.
 These creatures are hostile and attack any strangers that enter the room.
 - **Door**.
 A narrow, 10-foot-tall stone double door bars the way to area I5.
 A character must succeed on a DC 14 Strength (Athletics) check to open the door.
 As the door opens, it grinds nosily, alerting any creatures in this room and areas I4 and I5.
 - **Murals**.
-The murals covering the walls depict a great planar incursion from Fernia, the place of fire, that happened long ago.
+The murals covering the walls depict a great planar incursion from Fernia, the plane of fire, that happened long ago.

+`encounter: 1: Salamander, 4: Salamander Fire Snake`

 ###### I3.
 Blessings Memorial
  - [ ]